Surrogacy for singles in Ireland

 If she is married, the child’s legal father is assumed to be the woman’s husband.
 It is possible to refute the assumption.
 To prove that the biological or commissioning father is the child’s father, DNA proof will be needed.
 Additionally, the husband shares guardianship of the child.

-The biological/commissioning mother cannot have her parentage declared, although the commissioning father seeking surrogacy for single men in Ireland can.
+The biological/commissioning mother cannot have her parentage declared, although the commissioning father seeking surrogacy for singles in Ireland can.
 An Irish couple put this to the test by conceiving twins after implanting embryos made from her eggs and his sperm into her sister, who served as the surrogate mother.

 - The Superintendent Registrar for Dublin declined to change the birth certificates for the twins, which listed the surrogate as the mother and her brother-in-law as the father.
 The genetic parents in that case then filed a High Court application to have both of them recognized as parents.

-- Despite the fact that the genetic parents’ DNA evidence was acknowledged, the superintendent’s legal counsel advised him to rely on the adage mater semper certa est—the mother is always right—in refusing to change the birth register.
+- Despite the fact that the genetic parents’ DNA evidence was acknowledged, the mother is always right—in refusing to change the birth register.

-- In 2013, the High Court ruled in favor of the couple, but the State successfully appealed to the Supreme Court.
-The Chief Justice, Mrs. Justice Susan Denham, stated that the legislative branch, not the courts, should deal with the difficulties in the case because they were brought about by dramatic advancements in assisted human reproduction.
+- In 2013, the High Court ruled in favour of the couple, but the State successfully appealed to the Supreme Court.
+The Chief Justice, Mrs Justice Susan Denham, stated that the legislative branch, not the courts, should deal with the difficulties in the case during single parent surrogacy in Ireland.

 - On the other side, a female intended parent has a new legal option as of January 18th of this year in reference to Section 4 of the 2015 Family and Relationships Act.
 There is now a clause that “allows a person, other than a parent, to seek for guardianship, if certain circumstances are achieved,”